-Throughout the PE course, in respect of the modules offered, students are able to develop a wide range of skills and attributes, such as personal learning and thinking skills, meaning that PE students become team workers, self-managers, creative thinkers, effective participants, independent enquirers and reflective learners.
+Throughout the PE&SC course, in respect of the modules offered, students are able to develop a wide range of skills and attributes, such as personal learning and thinking skills, meaning that PE&SC students become team workers, self-managers, creative thinkers, effective participants, independent enquirers and reflective learners.
 These are attributes which are attractive to all employers.
-To further prepare and support students' employability a WBL module including a placement takes place at Level 6, with the focus being on the student gaining relevant experience in either a Primary or Secondary school environment.
+In order to further prepare and support students' employability a WBL module including a placement takes place at Level 6, with the focus being on the student gaining relevant experience in a sports educational environment.

-In the field of Physical Education gaining employment in schools and FE colleges is dependent on a number of variables, one of which being the holding of National Governing Body (NGB) Awards such as Level 1 coaching and teaching awards and a relevant first aid certificate.
-These awards do not form part of the programme of study but are offered as optional opportunities at an additional cost (these are discounted where possible).
-PE students are actively encouraged to complete such courses, as feedback from employers shows that such additional experiences greatly enhances the employability of PE students.
+In the field of sports education gaining employment in schools and colleges is dependent on a number of variables, one of which being the holding of National Governing Body (NGB) Awards such as Level 1 coaching and teaching awards and a relevant first aid certificate.
+These awards do not form part of the programme of study but are offered as optional additionality.
+PE&SC students are actively encouraged to complete such courses, as feedback from employers shows that such additional experiences greatly enhances the employability of PE&SC students.
 Moreover, access to NGB awards has been highlighted by students and External Examiners as playing a vital role in developing their employability and adding value to their university experience.

-Students can spend the second semester of their second year studying at one of the Universities International Partner Institutions.
-Students can spend the second semester of their second year studying at one of the Universities International Partner Institutions.
+Students are able to spend the second semester of their second year studying at one of the Universities International Partner Institutions.
+Students are able to spend the second semester of their second year studying at one of the Universities International Partner Institutions.
 Furthermore, national governing body award courses and accredited CPD opportunities are provided at subsidised costs.
 These courses are primarily focused in the Universities progression weeks.